Vishnujeet/react-movieApi-demo/README.md

-This demoSample app is showcasing top-rated movies by themoviedb.
+The sample app is showcasing top-rated movies by themoviedb.

 #  Features!